RyanBabij/TiddlyWiki-Search-Tool/README.md

 # TiddlyWiki Search Tool
 An external console-based search tool for TiddlyWiki to supplement the terrible built-in one.

 Developed with Python 3.10.6.
-Required BeautifulSoup.
+Requires BeautifulSoup.

 Developed with GPT4.
 Actually I didn't write any of it, hopefully it works okay lol.